 Regrettably, the corona pandemic has caused delays in the construction of the new exhibition.
-We will inform you of the opening date as soon as possible.

 Historical Tour – Exciting Perspectives